BuffaloBorn/newClientDevNotes/linuxcmd.md

 #### If the disk has been exposed to your VM under both interfaces, you should prefer ```/dev/vda``` as it'll almost certainly be faster.

-  * sda  - first SCSI
+  * sda  - primary SCSI
-  * sda1 - second SCSI
+  * sda1 - first SCSI partition

 If you see ```sdb``` then you can that this system may have 2 different ```SCSI``` disc.